 Box – explanation of the proposal

-1. Subject to this Regulation, an applicant shall conduct a test mining project prior to submitting an application for a Plan of Work for Exploitation.
-Information gathered through test-mining projects shall be compiled in a test mining report in accordance with Annex IV, and/or taking into account the relevant Standard or Guideline and shall inform on the Environmental Plans pursuant to Regulation 11.
+1. Subject to this Regulation, an applicant shall conduct a ‘test mining’ prior to submitting an application for a Plan of Work for Exploitation.
+Information gathered through ‘test mining’ shall be compiled in a ‘test mining’ report in accordance with Annex IV, be in accordance with the relevant Standard and take into account the relevant Guideline and shall inform on the Environmental Plans pursuant to Regulation 11.